 Just click here for a virtual peek!
 And you’ll find yourself transported back to Medieval days!
 (Once on the Subterranean Narni webpage, scroll to bottom to select “English”.)
 Or go the Chronicles of Narnia webpage to learn more about Aslan’s Narnia!

 But of course the best way to see Narnia is to come and visit it for yourself!
-For it really is like another world!
+It really is like another world!

 We hope to go back to Narni someday.
 But even if we don’t make it, we do know that we’ll one day make it to the real Narnia.
 Aslan’s Land of Narnia, you know.
 For “once a king or queen…”

 How about you?
 Have you ever been to Italy’s Narni or to Aslan’s Narnia?
-Wouldn’t you like to visit?
+Which would you like to visit?

 Resource: Narni Old Town.